 Alcohol definitely has the ability to cause a marked change in consciousness.
 Ask anyone who has passed out drunk at a party or had an alcoholic blackout, finding themselves at home with no memory of how they got there.

 It may not happen as often, but alcohol can be just as deadly as opiates when too much is consumed.
-Usually alcohol overdoses resulting in death just hit the US news media when a young person dies after chugging 21 drinks in an hour on their 21st birthday - a ritual referred to as the “Power Hour.”
+Usually, alcohol overdoses resulting in death just hit the US news media when a young person dies after chugging 21 drinks in an hour on their 21st birthday - a ritual referred to as the “Power Hour.”
 If a person’s vomiting reflex is good and they throw up most of the liquor, they may live.
-In 2008, the Associated Press compiled statistics to show that 157 college-aged people in the US had killed themselves by overdosing with alcohol over a six year period.
+The Center for Disease Control and Prevention reports that there are more than 2,200 alcohol poisoning deaths in the U.S. each year and that 76% of those are men.